 On completion of this linked module the student will be able to:

-provide an understanding of the socio-political processes which led to the rise of the Soviet regime, its development in power, and its sudden demise
+Identify the political processes which led to the rise of the Soviet regime, its development in power, and its eventual collapse.

 Term One: 1 essay x 2,000 word assessed work (50%)